thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 7.3 Share the dashboard

 Let's share our dashboard with the customer.
+But нou can't share an individual dashboard directly; you can only share a dashboard group that includes the desired dashboard.
 Our dashboard is in the group "All".
-Ideally, we should create another dashboard group, but to simplify the guide, we will use the group "All".
+Ideally, we should create a new dashboard group and move our dashboard into it, but to simplify this guide, we'll use the "All" group.

 {% include images-gallery.html imageCollection="step73" showListImageTitles="true" %}